7 Days, 6 Nights

 •Habitat: Semi Desert

-From the Shira Plateau, we continue to the east up a ridge, passing the junction towards the peak of Kibo.
-As we continue, our direction changes to the southeast towards the Lava Tower, called the “Shark’s Tooth.”
-Shortly after the tower, we come to the second junction which brings us up to the Arrow Glacier at an altitude of 16,000ft.
-We now continue down to the Barranco Hut at an altitude of 13,000ft.
-Here we rest, enjoy dinner, and overnight.
-Although you end the day at the same elevation as when you started, this day is very important for acclimatization and will help your body prepare for summit day.
+From the Shira Plateau, we continue east up a ridge, passing the junction and heading for Kibo’s peak.
+As we proceed, our direction shifts to the southeast, towards the Lava Tower known as the “Shark’s Tooth.”
+Shortly after the tower, we arrive at the second junction, which leads to the Arrow Glacier at an elevation of 16,000 feet.
+We now descend to the Barranco Hut at an altitude of 13,000 feet.
+Here we rest, eat dinner, and spend the night.
+Although you end the day at the same elevation as you began, this day is critical for acclimatization and will help your body prepare for summit day.

 •Elevation (ft): 13,000ft to 13,100ft